TortillaWebb/Critique-Crusher---Movie-Reviews/README.md

 # Critique Crusher - Movie Reviews

-This project is a movie review website.
+This project is a movie review website written in Java & JavaScript.
 The project utilises a restful API, and exchanges data between client and server in text/plain, XML, or JSON format.

 The website offers full CRUD functionality, including displaying all movie reviews: